emeargt/nes-cnrom/README.md

 This repository contains a KiCad project for a NES-CN-ROM-256-05 cartridge pcb.

+Original NES-CN-ROM-256-05 schematic is from N. Schenk's [NES repo](https://github.com/schenkzoola/NES/tree/main/Cartridges/NES/NES-CN-ROM-256-05).
+The schematic was modified to include currently available parts and their associated footprints.

 The board matches the dimensions of the original and will idealy fit in standard or reproduction shells.
 A list of parts to populate the board can be found in the bom directory.

 ## Schematic